Friday, March 3, 2023

 Eventually we started back toward Syntagma Square and our hotel.
 Oddly, the crowds got thicker as we neared the square.
 Most of the crowds were the same college-age kids we'd seen on the streets all night.

 I don't think I'd written much when there was a loud pop outside the hotel.
 Maybe fireworks?
 Then a few more pops.
-It wasn't gunfire (like I'd really know what that sounded like), and it wasn't very consistent.
+It wasn't gunfire - not that I'd really know what that sounded like - and it wasn't very consistent.
 Just every few minutes.
 Eventually we could also make out yelling and chanting.
-Our windows didn't open very far, but we could see people filling the street and police around the barricades.
+Our windows didn't open very far, but we opened it anyway and could see people filling the street with police standing around the barricades.

 I pulled up a local news website and found out a large protest was taking place in Athens, right outside our hotel.
 There had been a recent accident where a passenger train collided with a freight train killing a lot of people.
 These people, mostly students, were protesting the government's poor record on train safety.
-As an outsider, I thought the police were very restrained.
+As an outsider, I was struck by how restrained the police were.
 They just stood there and took it as people threw rocks and firecrackers at them.

 The protests got louder and louder.
 It wasn't until someone started throwing lit bottles full of gas that the police reacted.
-The police finally fired a few smoke bombs near the crowd and people quickly started to disburse.
+The police finally fired a few smoke bombs near the crowd and people quickly started to disperse.
 After watching all of that and calling home, all thoughts of writing the blog were gone from my mind.
-I had managed to stay awake all day, so I was able to get to sleep despite it being early afternoon at home.
-That's the best way to get over jet lag, just stay awake a long time and sleep during local nighttime.
+Athens had made quite a first impression.

 No comments: